rolfposchmann/Mayumi_v4/README.md

 # Mayumi_v4
 Mayumi v4 PS1 Modchip.
 Often I find just modder to sell their chips and don't show how to programm them on your own.
-Another annoying thing is the precompiled hex files for old chips.
+Sadly, the original website http://syste.ms/~mayumi/ is no longer online.
 So let's change this :)
+Most modders will use the old hex files from the year 2000.
+I could not find any source codes.

 ## PIC Microcontroller
 * Microchip PIC12F508 (newer version of PIC12C508)